Can Shilajit Resin Cause Allergic Reactions? - Ancient Extracts

 How to Use Shilajit Safely

-1. Choose purified Shilajit only — look for third-party tested products with lab certificates.
+1. Choose purified Shilajit only — especially when buying shilajit in the UK safely.
+Always look for third-party tested products with lab certificates.

 3. Take it after meals to reduce stomach irritation.